 Communication is central to any successful relationship.
 In terms of Customer Relationship Management, communication needs to be consistent and high quality; as determined by:

 Importantly also, for effective communications it's the message and meaning that is received that counts , irrespective of what the communicator thinks they've said, or written.

 Communications must be judged most vitally by the reaction of the receiver.
 If the reaction is not good then the communication is poor.

 The information contained in a CRM system allows communication to be directed at the correct audience, in the correct way.
 The communication system must also encourage and facilitate honest and actionable feedback.

-Feedback from customers - especially complaints - are essential for good organizational performance and ongoing development.
-Most organizations avoid, discourage and hide from complaints.
+Feedback from customers - especially complaints - are essential for good organisational performance and ongoing development.
+Most organisations avoid, discourage and hide from complaints.
 Don't.
 Complaints are free guidance for improving your quality, and free opportunities to increase customer loyalty.

 As with any other business process your people have a huge impact on the success of the CRM process.

 Successful and effective Customer Relationship Management people tend to display the following key characteristics:

 - analytical skills